awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

 **Note**: For more information about supported field data types, see [Data types](https://docs.aws.amazon.com/redshift/latest/dg/c_Supported_data_types.html).

 The application you create uses Spring Boot APIs to build a model, different views, and a controller.
-This web application also lets a user submit a new job posting that is then stored into the **blog** table, as shown in this illustation.
+This web application also lets a user submit a new job posting that is then stored into the **blog** table, as shown in this illustration.

 ![AWS Tracking Application](images/NewRecorda.png)